presslabs/toplytics/src/README.txt

 After you set up your product name, you can create your credentials.
 Go back to the **Dashboard** section, click on the arrow of the button **Create credentials** and choose the **OAuth Client ID** option.

 When asked to choose your application type choose the **Web application** option.
 You will be asked to introduce the **Javascript Origins** and **Redirects URI's**.
-As **Authorized JavaScipt Origins** introduce your domain name, and as **Authorized redirect URI** you need to introduce the Redirect URL from `Settings -> Toplytics -> Private Authorization`.
+As **Authorized JavaScipt Origins** introduce your domain name, and as **Authorized redirect URI** you need to introduce the Redirect URL from `Settings -> Toplytics -> Manual Connect`.

 Your newly created credentials will appear on the **Credentials** page and the **Client ID** and **Client secret** you need to authorize the **Private Authentification** will appear in a pop up.
 You can also see them by pressing the **Edit OAuth Client** button from the Credentials section.

 = Configuration step 2 =
 In this step you will need to authorize requests.

-1. Copy the Client ID and the Client Secret keys from the **Credentials section**, then go back to `Settings -> Toplytics -> Private Authorization` to paste these credentials.
+1. Copy the Client ID and the Client Secret keys from the **Credentials section**, then go back to `Settings -> Toplytics -> Manual Connect` to paste these credentials.
 By using these keys the client application will avoid sharing the username and/or password with any other Toplytics users.

 2. Click the **Private Authorize** button and after logging in you need to agree that the newly created app will access your Analytics data and you are all set.